CTSecUK/DEADFACE_CTF_2021/Write-ups/Traffic Analysis/Persistence Pays Off (100 Points).md

 sudo /bin/bash -c "echo '*/5 * * * * root /usr/bin/ll-connect.bin' > /etc/cron.d/da-ll-backup-job"
 ```

-We can see this happening in packet number `160468`
+Closing the TCP stream, we can see this happening in packet number `160468`

 ![image](https://user-images.githubusercontent.com/73170900/137893762-9b1fb949-36a3-477a-bfb7-fdd6ad9d8e80.png)

-Therfore aour flag is;
+Therfore our flag is;

 ## flag{160468}